patrick-barth/PARANOID/docs/source/OUTPUT.rst

 Peak distance analysis
 ^^^^^^^^^^^^^^^^^^^^^^

 The :ref:`peak distance analysis <peak-distance-analysis>` produces three output files:

 1. Distances table (TSV)
     Contains two columns:
         * Distance
         * Number of peaks with that distance
 2. Distance plot (linear scale)
     A plot showing distribution of distances with normal y-axis
 3. Distance plot (logarithmic scale)
-A plot shoing the same data with logarithmic y-axis
+    A plot showing the same data with logarithmic y-axis

 The example image below was generated using iCLIP data from `König et al. <https://doi.org/10.1038/nsmb.1838>`_, which is available `here <https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM630861>`_. iCLIP was performed on HeLa cells with hnRNP C antibodies using a precursor version of the iCLIP protocol.
 The study showed that hnRNP C binds RNAs at characteristic distances of approximately 165 and 300 nucleotides.
 These distances appear as peaks in the distance analysis (`see fig 3e <https://pmc.ncbi.nlm.nih.gov/articles/PMC3000544/#F3>`_).
 By performing PARANOiDs peak distance anlysis on this dataset, we were able to recreate these peaks.